 We saw this Instragram photo on Twitter (thanks @1devo) and lo! it’s Sir John Tenniel’s illustration of “A Caucus-Race and a Long Tale” from Alice’s Adventures in Wonderland on a bottle’s label.
 The wine art tastefully adds a glass of red wine in hand of the Mouse, who is telling a very dry tale about a dry wine.
 (You can see the added color slightly better in the image at the bottom of the post.)
 Is this a commentary that all descriptions of the wine on wine labels are babbled nonsense?
 The mouse is babbling “It’s an insouciant little vintage that’s both playful and brash, brawny and confident but with a smidgen of unctuousness that allows its provocative f lavor s to blend into a voluptious tastescape – …” [I couldn’t go on transcribing…] If that’s not the wine industry self-parodying itself, then what is?
 The back label begins, “We won’t bore you with overwrought descriptions of Babble,” et cetera.

 It also replaces Alice for some reason with the Gryphon from Chapter IX.
 Maybe the vintners didn’t want to offer wine to a young girl (even though the March Hare does.)

 Babble Mendocino Red Wine is a designer blend available inexpensively at Trader Joe’s (one of their unique distributions I believe.)
-The promotional article from their Fearless Flying is far from dry:
+The promotional article from their Fearless Flyer is far from dry:

 Something to Talk about